Tuesday, October 7, 2025

 facts and figures.

-Dr. Bernd Ludwig (WISTA) will take you on a short walking tour of
+Mr. Adrian Mahlkow (OpTecBB) will take you on a short walking tour of

 you to the history of the location, elaborate on the main achievements